HoangHiep01/DigitalSignatureElGamal/README.md

 Bugs list

 When click on any choose file button, u will get error if do not choose any file.
-And I have no idea to handle it
+And I have no idea to handle it.
+Have no handle empty files.